anitvellie/iOS-development-for-beginners/functions.md

 ```

 #### Functions Without Return Value
 Functions are not required to define a return type.
-Here's a version of the `sayHello` function, called `sauGoodbye`, which prints its own `String` value rather than returning it:
+Here's a version of the `sayHello` function, called `sayGoodbye`, which prints its own `String` value rather than returning it:

 ```swift
 func sayGoodbye(personName: String) {